zivtech/Bodiless-JS/packages/bodiless-migration-tool/doc/Technical/MigrationTool.md

   - **Restrictions:**: Escape special characters, such as " with `\"`

+- `disableTailwind`

+  - **Description**: Disables site tailwind theme.
+The site tailwind theme is disabled by default, set this variable to `false` to enable site tailwind theme.
+You may want to enable the tailwind theme if the migrated site will add new bodiless JS components.
+Note that enabling the tailwind theme in some cases may interfere with the migrated site's styling.

+  - **Accepted Formats:** `true` or `false`

+  - **Default Value:** `true`

 - `context`

   - **Description**: A list of pages in which the rule should be applied.